AndreiMedvedevSaratov/Songbird/README.md

 This project was created with React.

-I added informtion about Animals instead of preinstalled information about Birds.
+I added information about Animals instead of pre-installed information about Birds.

 Status of project: Done!

 Deploy: https://andreimedvedevsaratov-songbird.netlify.app/

+For any additional information, feel free to contact with me by:
+Tel: +7-917-215-19-68
+e-mail: andreiok@gmail.com

 ___________________________________________________________________________________________________________________